harvardinformatics/website/content/metatranscriptome_example.md

 The results are in output folder with ".trinity_results" suffix; the main output is the Fasta with the assembled transcripts, "Trinity.fasta".

-In order to annotate these transcripts, you can use the [Trinotate](https://trinotate.github.io/) tool (from the same group who produced Trinity): an example workflow for Trinotate can be found in this [document](trinotate-workflow-example-on-odyssey.html).
+In order to annotate these transcripts, you can use the [Trinotate](https://trinotate.github.io/) tool (from the same group who produced Trinity)<!--: an example workflow for Trinotate can be found in this [document](trinotate-workflow-example-on-odyssey.html)-->.

 #### 6 References